FAQ

 I happily accept FSA and HSA cards or can provide you the itemized receipts for you to file for reimbursement.

-There is a 15-minute free consultation.
+I offer a free 15-minute free consultation.
 If it feels like we’re a good fit, we’ll meet for your initial intake session, which is 60 minutes long (flat rate $175).

 My standard rate is $150 for 45-minute individual therapy sessions.
 I do have a limited number of reduced-rate spots.
 Those who can pay a little more help out those who need the lower end of the scale, and it balances out.